MicrosoftDocs/sdk-api/sdk-api-src/content/_input_touchinjection/index.md

 ---
 UID: TP:input_touchinjection
 ms.assetid: 095df767-a299-390f-810e-ca89066d19a9
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 05/21/18
+ms.date: 05/25/2018
 ms.keywords:
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: portal
 archived: true
 ---

-# Input_Touchinjection
+# Touch Injection

-Overview of the Input_Touchinjection technology.
+Overview of the Touch Injection technology.

-The Input_Touchinjection technology is not associated with any headers.
+The Touch Injection technology is not associated with any headers.

+For the programming guide, see [Touch Injection](/previous-versions/windows/desktop/input_touchinjection).